algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Test-Plan.md

 1. Battery Consumption Management:

 - Improve energy efficiency of the system by implementing strategies such as turning on components only when needed and managing sleep modes effectively.
-- Implement measures to handle low battery situations, ensuring skis are secured even when the electromagnet cannot be powered to release the cable.
+- Implement measures to handle low battery situations, ensuring skis are secured even when the battery is low.
 - Increase battery lifespan by enforcing charging limits (e.g., no charge above 80% of Vmax) and discharge thresholds (e.g., no discharge under 20%).

-2.Device Management with NFC:
+2. Device Management with NFC:

 - Enable NFC functionality for users to activate/deactivate the anti-theft system and unlock the cable via their smartphone and SportShield app.